Review: Ibibio Sound Machine @ SWX

 By Hana Sakurai Wernham, First Year English

-Ibibio Sound Machine are promised to be an Afro-electronic dance band.
-So when I am met with a crowd of one too many bald heads and gin and tonics upon entering the venue, I am apprehensive.
-But with a flourish of a shining golden cape, charismatic frontwoman Eno Williams graces the stage and promises us a ‘party’, and I am assured we are in safe hands.
+Ibibio Sound Machine are an Afro-electronic dance band with a vibrant energy that fuses traditional African rhythms, futuristic synths and infectious grooves.
+With a flourish of a shining golden cape, charismatic frontwoman Eno Williams graces the stage and promises us a ‘party’, and I am assured we are in safe hands.

 The crowd is roused immediately by the soaring synth pads and punctuating bass line of ‘Electricity’.
 It’s a slow, driving build, that injects movement into a crowd that is already pulsing under the whispers of a drum machine.